Skip to content

 Kieran sees many men going through emotional challenges who don’t know whether their feelings are normal or whether they’re a sign of mental illness.
 He wants men to know that it’s common to experience challenging emotions if you’re going through stress, big changes or big losses, such as relationship break-ups or job loss.

-“It’s not abnormal to experience anxiety, or to feel down for a period of time, or to have things like sleep and appetite not be quite what they normally were,” he says.
+“It’s normal to experience anxiety, or to feel down for a period of time, or to have things like sleep and appetite not be quite what they usually are,” he says.

 “It’s really good to notice and acknowledge those things, but you don’t have to necessarily worry that that means something’s wrong with you.”